 We can’t solve these challenges alone.
 We contribute to the following multi-stakeholder groups to help us address risks to children and keep pace with developments.

 We wanted to understand more about how our operations impact children.
-An expert consultancy was commissioned to support us in piloting Unicef’s best practice Mobile Operator Child Rights Impact Assessment Tool (MO-CRIA).
+An expert consultancy was commissioned to support us in carrying out an assessment using UNICEF’s Child Rights Impact Self-Assessment Tool for Mobile Operators (MO-CRIA).

 It reported on the following: